Deltares-research/coastal-structures-toolbox/docs/source/introduction.rst

 Structure
 =========

-The available formulas are grouped into the following categories:
+The package is split into a hydraulic part, containing functions related to the hydraulic load on or hydraulic performance of a structure, and a structural part, concerning the structural performance.
+Withing these two parts, the modules are grouped together based on either physical mechanism or structural component.
+The resulting structure looks as follows:

-* hydraulic
+* Hydraulic
-    * wave overtopping
+    * Wave overtopping
-    * wave run-up
+    * Wave runup
-    * wave transmission
+    * Wave transmission
-* structural
+* Structural
-    * forces on caissons
+    * Forces on caissons
-    * forces on crest walls
+    * Forces on crest walls
-    * stability of concrete armour units
+    * Stability of concrete armour units
-    * stability of rock armour
+    * Stability of rock armour
-    * stability of rock armour rear side
+    * Stability of rock armour rear side
-    * stability of toe berm
+    * Stability of toe berm